 The indexation rate for hotel costs is constructed similarly to the non-labour direct care cost index in section 5.3 above, although hotel costs have a different composition to non-labour direct care costs, so different index series are used.
-According to Parts 2 and 3 of Schedule 1-Care and services for residential care services of the Quality of Care Principles 2014 under section 96-1 of the Aged Care Act 1997 (the Schedule).
+According to Parts 2 and 3 of Schedule 1-Care and services for residential care services of the Quality of Care Principles 2014 under section 96-1 of the Aged Care Act 1997 (the Schedule) maintenance of buildings and grounds are listed under hotel services.
 While the Schedule includes maintenance as part of hotel costs, the Government and StewartBrown have both re-categorised maintenance as an accommodation cost.
 Therefore, the hotel costs used for indexation the hotel cost analysis for RACPA23 comprise: